Azure-Samples/rag-postgres-openai-python/CONTRIBUTING.md

 This codebase includes several languages: TypeScript, Python, Bicep, Powershell, and Bash.
 Code should follow the standard conventions of each language.

-For Python, you can enforce the conventions using `ruff` and `black`.
+For Python, you can enforce the conventions using `ruff`.

 Install the development dependencies: